mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 The **General Settings** page presents an overview of your app.

-On the top of page, you can see the following items: the image of the app, the app name, and the company that owns the app.
+On the top of page, you can see the image of the app, the app name, and the company that owns the app.

+{{< figure src="/attachments/developerportal/collaborate/general-settings/general-information.png"  >}}

 {{% alert color="info" %}}
-Only users with the **App Settings** permission can edit these items.
-For default roles, only the **Scrum Master** has this permission.
-For more details, see the [Team Roles](/developerportal/collaborate/app-roles/#team-roles) section of *App Roles*.
+Only users with the **App Settings** permission can edit the image and the app name.
 {{% /alert %}}

-{{< figure src="/attachments/developerportal/collaborate/general-settings/general-information.png"  >}}

 The **General Settings** page contains the following tabs: